English

 Entrance Criteria

-*An ACT English sub-score of 25 or higher waives the ENGL 1013 requirement, allowing students an additional three hours of elective credit.
+*An ACT English sub-score of 25 or higher waives the ENGL 1013/ENGL 1004 requirement, allowing students an additional three hours of elective credit.

-Along with the general education program, students must complete the major’s prerequisites and core requirements and must select program electives as indicated.
-English majors who wish to become certified in secondary education must instead follow the secondary education track.
+Along with the general education program, students must complete the major’s prerequisites and core requirements and must select an area of specialization (literature, secondary education, communication & professional writing) and complete that coursework as indicated.
+English majors who wish to become certified in secondary education must follow the secondary education area of specialization.

-• Literary Interpretation (ENGL 2103) or World Literature (ENGL 2203) is a prerequisite for the 3000-level literature courses – 3 hours*
+- Literary Interpretation (ENGL 2103) or World Literature (ENGL 2203) or Mythology & Folklore in Literature (ENGL 2503) is a prerequisite for the 3000-level literature courses – 3 hours*

 *English majors are required to take ENGL 2103.